kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Multiple hamartomatous polyps throughout the colon
 	E. 100% risk of carcinoma within 30 years of diagnosis

-#### Answer: E. 100% risk of carcinoma within 30 years of diagnosis
+#### Answer: E. 100% risk of carcinoma within 30 years of diagnosis - TRUE
 - Although most colonic polyps occur sporadically, there are several conditions in which colonic polyposis is familial and sometimes associated with extra-intestinal abnormalities.
-- Familial polyposis coli is usually transmitted an an autosomal dominant (AD) condition
+- Familial polyposis coli is usually transmitted autosomal dominant (AD)
-	- Characterised by multiple adenomatous colonic polyps with a minimum of 100 polyps necessary for diagnosis
+	- Characterised by multiple adenomatous colonic polyps
+	- Minimum of 100 polyps necessary for diagnosis
 - As with sporadic adenomatous polyps, there is a risk of malignancy
-	- This increases to 100% within 30 years of diagnosis
+	- This increases to **100% within 30 years of diagnosis**
 	- Tx: Panprotocolectomy is, therefore, usually recommended

 **Notes**